 There are also concerns for the horse racing community: jockeys, racecourses, trainers, owners, stable staff will all face problems and challenges in the coming months.
 There was hope that the Scottish Grand National in Ayr would go ahead on the 18th April, this has now been cancelled as well, deepening concerns.
 Without all the financial incentives of prize, sponsorship and participation money, those involved in the sport will find themselves facing a very testing time indeed.
 The next deadline has been set for the beginning of May for racing to resume but only behind closed doors, however nothing seems a certain bet anymore.

-One bright spot has emerged with bookmakers’ profits for the Virtual Grand National being donated to NHS charities, a gesture which is greatly appreciated during difficult times.
+One bright spot (no, it’s not the Fun88 sign up offer available online) has emerged with bookmakers’ profits for the Virtual Grand National being donated to NHS charities, a gesture which is greatly appreciated during difficult times.
 Aintree racecourse has announced it will give away 10,000 free tickets to NHS staff for the 2021 Grand National.
 For the people in attendance in 2021 they may finally witness Tiger Roll make history by winning three times in a row, but for many businesses in 2021 they will struggle to navigate the first fence.